Mink farming and SARS-CoV-2: staying vigilant at the human-animal interface

 While many farms have wildlife exclusion fences and trapping, farming regulations vary and such measures may be ineffective against some species, such as rodents.
 Exclusion measures must be reassessed in consultation with wildlife specialists and pest control professionals.

 Despite recognition of the potential risks and prevention measures taken to date, SARS-CoV-2 has continued to enter mink farms around the world and has been identified in wild animals around infected mink farms.
 It is not yet clear whether farms have been infected because prevention measures were ineffective or because the measures were not adequately implemented.
 However, in light of the potential risks associated with viral transmission to farmed mink, it is clear that strong efforts to administer, evaluate, and enforce measures to prevent the movement of SARS-CoV-2 onto and off of mink farms are paramount.
 Given the global impacts of the current pandemic and the costs of ongoing control efforts, an ounce of prevention is clearly worth a thousand pounds of mitigation.

-Author Bio: Michael Lee is an environmental epidemiologist at the British Columbia Centre for Disease Control and is a PhD candidate in the School of Population and Public Health at the University of British Columbia.
+Michael Lee is an environmental epidemiologist at the British Columbia Centre for Disease Control and is a PhD candidate in the School of Population and Public Health at the University of British Columbia.